MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-localenametolcid.md

 </ul>

 ## -remarks

+For custom locales, including those created by Microsoft, your applications should prefer locale names over locale identifiers.
+See [The deprecation of LCIDs](/globalization/locale/locale-names#the-deprecation-of-lcids) for more info.

 <b>Beginning in Windows 8:</b> If your app passes language tags to this function from the <a href="/uwp/api/Windows.Globalization">Windows.Globalization</a> namespace, it must first convert the tags by calling <a href="/windows/desktop/api/winnls/nf-winnls-resolvelocalename">ResolveLocaleName</a>.